 You may also be eligible to receive a First Home Grant.
-First Home Grants are administered by Kainga Ora - Homes and Communities (neither we nor the Supervisor are involved), and are available to members who satisfy eligibility criteria.
-Visit www.hnzc.co.nz for more information.
+First Home Grants are administered by Kāinga Ora - Homes and Communities (neither we nor the Supervisor are involved), and are available to members who satisfy eligibility criteria.
+Visit https://kaingaora.govt.nz/ for more information.